rei/rei-cedar-docs/docs/components/input/README.md

                 "description": "Sets the disabled state for the input field and label styling.
 Also, restricts user input."
               },
               {
+                "name": "numeric",
+                "type": "boolean",
+                "default": "false",
+                "description": "Sets default attributes for an input that should launch a numeric keyboard but is not strictly a 'number' (credit card, security code, postal code, etc.).
+Should be used in conjunction with the default text type input.
+An `input` listener can be used to fully restrict input values to numerical characters only"
+              },
+              {
                 "name": "required",
                 "type": "boolean",
                 "default": "false",